kohkimakimoto/essh/docs/configuration-files.md

 Essh provides two registries: **local** and **global**.

+For example:

-For example: If you define a host in the `/etc/essh/config.lua`, this host config is stored in the `global` registry.
+If you define a host in the `/etc/essh/config.lua`, this host config is stored in the `global` registry.

+### Rules

 Registries provides some rules about resources.